MicrosoftDocs/dynamics365smb-docs-pr.cs-cz/business-central/LocalFunctionality/Czech/ui-extensions-compensations-localization-cz.md

 ---
 title: Compensations Localization for Czech (Extension)
-description: The application provides functionality that allows customers to set off receivables and payables in Business Central for the Czech Republic.
+description: The application provides functionality for offsetting receivables and payables in Business Central for the Czech Republic.
 author: v-pejano

 ms.service: dynamics365-business-central